The game Inverted Dice™

 Inverted dice sums

-Normally, you would throw some dice and calculate the sum of the values being shown.
+Normally, you roll some dice and calculate the sum of the values being shown.
 In this game, you calculate the sum of the values not being shown.

 Such a sum is called an inverted dice sum, and the corresponding roll is called an inverted dice roll.
 The rolls are made with standard dice (six-sided).